Sangrail/DataStructures/README.md

 The first stage focuses on simple data structures:

-* Likned Lists
+* Linked Lists:
   * Single
   * Double
   * Circular

-Then we move into data structures that are built on linked lists:
+Then we move into data structures that are built on linked lists.
+For example:
 * Stack
 * Queues